gofynd/fdk-client-golang/documentation/APPLICATION.md

-A product of a particular size can be sold by multiple sellers.
-Use this API to fetch the sellers who are selling this product and have the stock of a particular size
+A product of a particular size may be sold by multiple sellers.
+Use this API to fetch the sellers having the stock of a particular size at a given PIN Code.

 *Success Response:*

-The ProductSizeSeller object.
-See example below or refer `ProductSizeSellersResponse` for details
+Success.
+Returns a ProductSizeSeller object.
+Check the example shown below or refer `ProductSizeSellersResponse` for more details.

 Schema: `ProductSizeSellersResponse`